jtrive84/CIS189-202501/README.md

 <br>

+### End Module 5 / Start of Module 6 (09-30 thru 10-06)

+- Please complete the prior module feedback questionnaire.
+- Start thinking about final project (can use *Big Book of Small Python Projects* for inspiration).
+- Do not delete or alter test code in script templates.
+- Module 4 grade distributions
+- Module 5 homework solutions
+- Module 5 practice problem solutions

 ### End Module 4 / Start of Module 5 (09-23 thru 09-29)

 - Include docstrings in assignments with name and date.